samcartersmith/cds/apps/mobile-app/docs/help.md

 cd apps/mobile-app && eas build --local --non-interactive --json --clear-cache --platform ios --profile debug
 ```

-- Prebuild with a clean .env.local newly created at root after reset.
-  - In the root directory, run `git clean -xfd`
-  - Run `yarn`
-  - Create the env file: `touch .env.local`
-  - Paste `EXPO_TOKEN` in the `.env.local` file
-  - Run `yarn workspace mobile-app expo prebuild --platform android`
-  - If prebuild is successful: `yarn nx run  mobile-app:build:android-debug`

-13. Cocoapods is not setup or the following error is thrown: Cocoapods is not available, make sure it's installed and in your PATH.
+11. Cocoapods is not setup or the following error is thrown: Cocoapods is not available, make sure it's installed and in your PATH.

 - Run `gem install cocoapods`